Not on View

 Karel Appel was born on April 25, 1921, in Amsterdam.
 From 1940 to 1943 he studied at the Rijksakademie van Beeldende Kunsten in Amsterdam.
 In 1946 his first solo show was held at Het Beerenhuis in Groningen, the Netherlands, and he participated in the Jonge Schilders exhibition at the Stedelijk Museum of Amsterdam.
-About this time Appel was influenced first by Pablo Picasso and Henri Matisse, then by Jean Dubuffet.
+In around this time, Appel was influenced first by Pablo Picasso and Henri Matisse, then by Jean Dubuffet.
 He was a member of the Nederlandse Experimentele Groep and established the CoBrA movement in 1948 with Constant, Corneille, and others.
 In 1949 Appel completed a fresco for the cafeteria of the city hall in Amsterdam, which created such controversy that it was covered for ten years.

-In 1950 the artist moved to Paris; there the writer Hugo Claus introduced him to Michel Tapié, who organized various exhibitions of his work.
+In 1950 the artist moved to Paris, where the writer Hugo Claus introduced him to Michel Tapié, who organized various exhibitions of his work.
 Appel was given a solo show at the Palais des Beaux-Arts in Brussels in 1953.
-He received the UNESCO Prize at the Venice Biennale of 1954, and was commissioned to execute a mural for the restaurant of the Stedelijk Museum in 1956.
+He received the UNESCO Prize at the Venice Biennale in 1954, and was commissioned to execute a mural for the restaurant of the Stedelijk Museum in 1956.
 The following year Appel traveled to Mexico and the United States and won a graphics prize at the Ljubljana Biennial in Yugoslavia.
 He was awarded an International Prize for Painting at the São Paulo Bienal in 1959.